MagiX7/Task-Queue/README.md

 ## Pattern
 The most common pattern to do a task list is the Command pattern, which consists in a method call wrapped in an object.

+If you want to see more, go and check the webpage [HERE](magix7.github.io/task-queue/).